peterprototypes/paddle-rust-sdk/README.md

 ## Webhook signature verification

-This crate provides a method to verify that received events are genuinely sent from Paddle.
+Use the `Paddle::unmarshal` method to verify that received events are genuinely sent from Paddle.
+Additionally, this method returns the deserialized event struct.

-Example verifying the signature of an incoming request (Actix web):
+Example handling webhook delivery with Actix:

 ```rust
 use actix_web::{post, App, HttpRequest, HttpResponse, HttpServer, Responder};